Rbuchmayer/implementing_core_data_structures/src/writeup/WriteUp.md

     are allowed.
 Explain (in very high-level pseudo-code) how you might solve this problem with a TrieSet or a TrieMap.
 Make sure to detail how a similar solution that uses a HashSet/HashMap instead would be different and why using a Trie might make the solution better.<pre>

-Begin with an empty Trie
-if the word is a valid word
-	then insert the word to the Trie by building off a prefix or adding an entire new key.
+Begin with an empty Trie.
+If the word is a valid word then insert the word to the Trie by building off a prefix or adding an entire new key.
 It's value would be the string of the word.
 A HashMap or HashSet would not allow players to build off of other words.

 </pre><br>